A thematic guide to the UK

 vindicated this strategy... to the point that Douglas Carswell felt

 able to make the claim that he was not only UKIP's first but also its

-she is doing so with the backing of the British parliament and the
+the backing of the British parliament and the

 British people.
 She will have not just the authority to take Britain

 out of the European Union, but also the mandate to decide what is best,

 even if this means making concessions.
 And if she has the authority to

 make concessions, she also has the authority to go beyond concessions